 - Vocabulary

+- HTML and MIME

-- HTML and SGML
+- HTML and SGML, and Structured text

 - HTML Elements

 - HTML Entities

 - The HTML DTD

-- Appendix: A list of proposed link relationship values.
+- Appendix: A list of proposed link relationship values .

 - References

-1.4 Vocabulary
+1.3 Vocabulary

 This specification uses the words below with the precise meaning given.